Understanding the needs and expectations of interested parties for ISO 9001

 New ISOs, or those that have been recently updated, have a new structure known as the Annex SL high-level structure.
 This brings uniformity to ISOs, making them more straightforward to implement and align with other Standards.

 Under this new structure, Clause 4.2 now requires you to understand the needs and expectations of your interested parties.
-But what is interested parties in ISO 9001?
-Knowing this can help you to develop and deliver products and services which consistently meet expectations, as well as look for ways in which your organisation can improve.
+But what are ISO 9001 interested parties?
+Knowing this can help you develop and deliver products and services which consistently meet expectations, as well as look for ways in which your organisation can improve.

 To help you meet this requirement, here’s what you need to know.

-To begin, it is helpful to first identify who your ISO 9001:2015 interested parties are.
+To begin, it’s helpful to first identify who your ISO 9001 interested parties are.

 An interested party is quite simply a stakeholder who has an interest in your products or services, such as one of your customers, or someone who impacts your organisation’s ability to provide its products or services.